Powellga/WinEtherApe/README.md

 # WinEtherApe
 Windows Ether Ape

 WinEtherApe is a basic network visualization tool inspired by the Linux-based EtherApe.
 It captures and displays network traffic in real-time, showing the connections between devices on your network.
+I wanted a version for Windows.
+The original version was only ever a Linux tool.
+I made a version for WIndows - Gratis for anyone to use.
+Gregg

 ## Features